Erudika/para-cli/README.md

     --desc          Descending sort for search results (default: true) --page          Page number for search results
-    --limit         Limits the number of search results --help          Prints the list of commands
+    --limit         Limits the number of search results --cwd           Sets the current directory - used for resolving file paths --help          Prints the list of commands
     --version       Prints the version of the program